-Now in its eighth year, M&C's annual selection of Best Places to Work cites companies in the meetings industry that prioritize employee well being just as much as bottom-line profits.
+Now in its eighth year, M&C's annual selection of Best Places to Work cites companies in the meetings and events industry that prioritize employee well being just as much as bottom-line profits.
 To determine the honorees, our editorial team reviews lists and ratings from respected sources such as Fortune and Glassdoor, combs local business journals, and solicits suggestions from meetings industry sources and readers.
 Discover why five enlightened companies are this year's chosen standouts.

 Chris Nassetta (pictured above, center) likes to think of Hilton as a family of 400,000.
 When he joined the hospitality giant as president/CEO in 2007, though, that familial vibe was somewhat lacking.